#020 Volcanoes, Geese and Bitcoin

 Dear Subscriber

-Welcome to The Bitcoin ESG Forecast.
+Welcome to The Bitcoin Adoption Forecast.

 But first, here’s the highlights of the past few weeks.